tvangundy/workspace/docs/runbooks/incusos/github-runner.md

 Each runner VM will require:

 - **Ubuntu runner VM**: Minimum 2GB RAM, 20GB disk (4GB RAM, 40GB disk recommended)
-- **Windows runner VM**: Minimum 4GB RAM, 40GB disk (8GB RAM, 80GB disk recommended)
-- **Network**: Each VM needs network connectivity to reach GitHub and your repositories
+- **Network**: The VM needs network connectivity to reach GitHub and your repositories

 ## Step 1: Initialize Workspace and Context